snap-adu-logo-color

 Menu

-How ADUs Affect Your Taxes and Insurance
+How ADUs Affect Your Taxes

 Mar 30, 2023 | 0 comments

-Does adding an ADU increase property taxes in California?
+Does Adding an ADU Increase Property Taxes in California?

 Generally, property tax rates on ADUs are in the range of 1-1.5% on the build cost.
 So, for example, if the construction cost of your additional unit is $300K, you might expect to pay around $3,000 in additional taxes per year.
-Be sure to consult with a tax professional to confirm the impact in your specific scenario with a California ADU property tax adjustment.
+Be sure to consult with a tax professional to confirm the impact in your specific scenario with a San Diego ADU property tax adjustment.

 Throughout California, newly constructed ADUs are assessed at market value as of the date of completion.
 Typically in the San Diego area, assessors will use the cost of construction to value the new guest house.
 Often assessments value the improvements at “wholesale” costs, e.g. considerably lower than it actually cost to build the guest house.